risc0/risc0/website/api_versioned_docs/version-0.18/zkvm/quickstart.md

 ### Local Proving

 To run the zkVM on your own machine, we recommend at least 16GB of RAM.
-The readme files on the [zkVM demo applications] show `cargo` commands for local proof generation.
+The README files on the [zkVM demo applications] show `cargo` commands for local proof generation.

 ### Remote Proving